From Tree to Treat: An Exploration of Cocoa Creation

 Phase 1: From Bean to Nib

-Phase 2: Nib Processing
+Phase 2: From Nib to Liquor

-4. Grinding: The roasted nibs are ground in a multi-stage process, transforming them into a fluid mass known as cocoa liquor.
+• Grinding: The roasted nibs are ground in a multi-stage process, transforming them into a fluid mass known as cocoa liquor.
 This occurs because approximately half of the nib's composition is fat, which melts during grinding, suspending the cocoa particles in cocoa butter.

-Phase 3: From Nibs to Finished Products
+Phase 3: From Liquor to Butter and Powder

-3. Cocoa Butter: The extracted cocoa butter is filtered and stored.
+• Cocoa Butter: The extracted cocoa butter is filtered and stored.
 Depending on the desired result, it can be partially or fully deodorized, blended, and then shipped to manufacturers.

 Stay up-to-date on the latest ofi news